ruru-o/ruru-opt/README.md

 ## 2.2 Run the Script

+> [!WARNING]
+> The script requires **administrator privileges** to modify system settings, including power plans and registry tweaks.
+Do not run the script if you are not comfortable with these changes.****

 Once your system is prepared, follow these steps to run the script:

 1. **Open PowerShell as Administrator** (if not already opened).